-Ever wondered what actually you’re doing when you’re watching too much TV?
-You are being passive.
+Ever wondered what you’re doing when you’re watching too much TV?
+You are passive.

 Somewhere deep down in your mind, you have this desire to achieve your goals, but you’re too lazy to get yourself up and start taking action.
 So you find an alternative.
-Instead of becoming a wonderful chef yourself, you start watching “Master Chef.”
+Instead of becoming an excellent chef yourself, you start watching “Master Chef.”
 It feels good, doesn’t it?
-To watch people realizing their dreams while you sit and watch them.
+To watch people realising their dreams while you sit and watch them.
 In reality, you’re born to be a participant in the game of life and not just a spectator.

 If you want to invite peace in your life, you need to be a participant, not just an onlooker.
 Onlookers never get anywhere.
 And it’s not someone’s life; it’s your life baby.
-Do you really want to let the life pass you by?
-Watching others on TV doing what you could also have done, and then complain that life has not been fair to you?
-Is that how you had visualized your life?
+Do you want to let it pass you by – watching others on TV doing what you could also have done, and then complain that life has not been fair to you?
+Is that how you had visualised your life?